- Install Flutter SDK (if you haven’t already): Make sure you have Flutter installed. You can check this by running:

 - Setting Breakpoints: Open the Debugger tab, find the

-method, and set a breakpoint.
-When you click the button, the debugger will pause execution at the breakpoint, allowing you to inspect the value of_counter
+_incrementCountermethod, and set a breakpoint.
+When you click the button, the debugger will pause execution at the breakpoint, allowing you to inspect the value of_counter.

 Leave a Reply